aave/aave-utilities/README.md

 ## User Data

+Once you have successfully completed the Setup instructions and are querying on-chain data, the next step is to format this data into human readable format and compute cumulative user metrics.
+This is done using the formatter functions in the `@aave/math-utils` package.
+There are two formatters for user data, one with incentives data, and one without.
+Examples for both methods are shown below.

-Formatted user data is an object containing cumulative metrics (healthFactor, totalLiquidity, totalBorrows, etc.) and an array of formatted reserve data plus user holdings (aTokens, debtTokens) for each reserve in an Aave market
+The output of these methods is an object containing cumulative metrics (healthFactor, totalLiquidity, totalBorrows, etc.) and an array of formatted reserve data plus user holdings (aTokens, debtTokens) for each reserve in an Aave market.

 ### formatUserSummary